JamieGregg/Twitter-Link-Hunter/README.md

 ## Finding links

 Run the program and enter in some keywords (These are the phrases we search for to find the links).
-Upon submitting this we will return the most common links from the last 500 tweets posted.
+Upon submission it will return the most common links from the last 500 tweets posted.

 ## Most Common Use-Case

-I had the problem of searching for livestreams hunting through 100s of tweets trying to find a working link.
+I had the problem of searching for sporting livestreams hunting through 100s of tweets trying to find a working link.
 The aim of this is to allow for rapid search of working streams.